 - Fresh lemon wedges for garnish

-- Lay down a 2-foot long strip of plastic wrap on your kitchen countertop.
-Place chicken breasts on the plastic, leaving a 2-inch space between each breast.
+- Lay down a 2- to 3-foot long strip of plastic wrap on your kitchen countertop.
+Place chicken breasts and tenderloins on the plastic, leaving a 2-inch space between each piece of meat.
 Cover the breasts with another strip of plastic, so the meat is sandwiched between two layers of plastic.
-Use a mallet to pound the breasts until they are a little less than ¼ inch thick.

-- Set up three wide, shallow bowls and a large plate on your countertop.
+- Place all the pounded breasts and tenderloins on a plate.
+Set up three wide, shallow bowls and a large empty plate on your countertop.
 In your first bowl, put the flour.
-In your second bowl, beat the eggs.
-In your third bowl, stir together the breadcrumbs, paprika, 1/4 tsp salt and sesame seeds (optional) till well blended.
-Leave an empty plate nearby where you will place your coated schnitzels.
+In your second bowl, beat the eggs together with 2 tsp of water until well mixed.
+In your third bowl, stir together the breadcrumbs, paprika, 1/4 tsp salt and sesame seeds (optional) until well blended.
+Place empty plate nearby where you will put your coated schnitzels.

-- Pour oil into a skillet until it’s deep enough for frying (about ½ inch).
+- Pour oil into a skillet or sauté pan until it’s deep enough for frying (about ½ inch).
 Heat the oil slowly over medium.
-While oil is heating, dip each breast one by one into your breading bowls—first coat with flour, then with egg, then with breadcrumb mixture.
+While oil is heating, dip each breast one by one into your breading bowls—first dredge with flour.

-- After frying, set the schnitzels on a paper towel and pat them dry to soak off excess oil.
+- After frying, set the schnitzels on a drying rack (or on a paper towel-lined plate) to drain excess oil.